Session 3 - Module A: Advanced Orchestration Patterns¶

 raise NoSuitableAgentError(

-f"No agent type supports all required capabilities: {capabilities}"
+f"No agent type supports all required data processing capabilities: {capabilities}"

 )

-Candidate agent selection identifies types that support all required capabilities.
-Set intersection ensures only agents with complete capability coverage are considered for the task.
+Candidate agent selection identifies types that support all required data processing capabilities.
+Set intersection ensures only agents with complete capability coverage are considered for the data processing task.

 candidate_scores = {}